-For the past couple months, we’ve been talking a lot about online reviews and how to use Checkfront to get better online reviews.
+For the past couple months, we’ve been talking a lot about online reviews and how to get more reviews on TripAdvisor.
 Unfortunately, not all of your reviews will be positive.
 From time to time, you will have a disgruntled customer unhappy with their experience.

 Negative reviews are inevitable, but with review sites like TripAdvisor dominating travel planning, customer service has become a bit of a spectator sport.
 You’re no longer responding to the single person who left the review but thousands of other people browsing the review site.